-- Do not permit original files to leave the building where they are filed until the contract work is completed.
+- Maintain files in a safe and secure area; - Provide access to files on a "need-to-know" basis only, to minimize the potential for documents to be lost or misplaced; - Do not permit original files to leave the building where they are filed until the contract work is completed.
 After completion and a holding period of six months, files may be sent to off-site storage;7 - Establish and follow a procedure for making copies and releasing files to the public to avoid losing files and records; - Establish and follow a system such as the use of "out cards" to control accountability and mark the locations of files removed from the filing area.
 Depending upon the JBE's staffing capability, the assignment of a file administrator who has sole responsibility to pull files and file out cards is recommended; - Return original file folders to their designated file locations at the end of the workday.
-An assigned file administrator should be responsible for assuring that files that leave the designated area are retrieved within a reasonable time; and - Discard duplicate files and working papers.
+An assigned file administrator should be responsible for assuring that files that leave the designated area are retrieved within a reasonable time; and